purple-technology/phoenix-components/README.md

 `npm i @purple/phoenix-components`

-## Usage
+## Usage with default design tokens

 1. Phoenix components use by default Mulish font with weights 400 and 600.
 If you want to use this default font, please add it to your project, using for example Google Fonts.
-(If you want to use different font family and/or different font weights, please refer to the section Customization.)

   ```html
   <link rel="preconnect" href="https://fonts.gstatic.com">
   <link href="https://fonts.googleapis.com/css2?family=Mulish:wght@400;600&display=swap" rel="stylesheet">
   ```

 2. Import `Theme` from Phoenix Components and wrap the app in `<ThemeProvider>` from `styled-components` providing the `Theme` object.
 If your repository already contains custom `styled-components` theme, merge both themes together.
-If you're going to use overrides inside `$pc` key (see the Customization section), you need to use deep merge (e.g. `merge` from `lodash`).

 Also, import `<GlobalStyles>` component which provides styles such as default font and sizes, and include it once in your project.

 ```typescript
 import merge from 'lodash/merge'